 - White fillings.
 Fill problem areas of your teeth or have unsightly silver fillings replaced.

 Some FSAs do cover orthodontic treatment.
-If your teen is gearing up for a temporary lifestyle that revolves around braces, or if you’re finally ready to align your teeth after years of dental problems, Invisalign braces can get the job done.
+If your teen is gearing up for a temporary lifestyle that revolves around braces, or if you’re finally ready to align your teeth after years of dental problems, Invisalign aligners can get the job done.
 And insurance might cover the treatment.

 Can I use my FSA for cosmetic dentistry?